sebcza/trello-and-github-integration/README.md

-trello-and-github-integration
+Trello and Github integration
 =============================

-Application to integrate Trello board with GitHub's repository
+Application to integrate Trello board with GitHub's repository.
+Currently it is simple script to integrate Github's Issue with Cards in Trello, but in the feature it will be most configurable application in ASP MVC.